Skip to main content

 How to Respond to Noisy Birds

 Zero human intervention is best.
 Excessive chirping and squawking is common for young birds, and since this is a natural and common experience, the best response is no response at all.
-These are wild animals, and moving or impounding the bird is essentially kidnapping and orphaning it, and it will also deprive the bird of experience during a crucial point of its natural development.
+These are wild animals — moving or impounding the bird is essentially kidnapping and orphaning them, and will also deprive the bird of experience during a crucial point of their natural development.

-While touching the bird will not cause the parents to reject it, messing around with a young bird too much still might permanently scare the parents away.
+While touching the bird will not cause rejection by the parents, handling or interacting with a young bird too much still might permanently scare the parents away.

 Abandoned Fledglings

-In the event the parents have abandoned a fledgling, If the bird seems to be in a safe place like a bushy area full of foliage, the best advice is to leave the bird alone for another couple days and just monitor it to see if it leaves or not.
+In the event the parents have abandoned a fledgling, If the bird seems to be in a safe place like a bushy area full of foliage, the best advice is to leave the bird alone for another couple days and just monitor to see if they leave or not.